jensdepuydt/tahoe-recovery/README.md

 # How to use this ?

-Fork this repo and run `Generate macOS Tahoe Recovery Image` worflow.
+Fork this repo and run `Generate macOS Tahoe Recovery Image` worflow for Beta or `Tahoe Public Recovery Image` for Public.

 Once done you will have com.apple.recovery.boot.zip artifact